 Look at these Inventor Benchmarks of Finite Element Analysis Meshing.
 High-Core-Clocks with High Turbo-Boost Clocks win all the way (Lower is better):

-Here are some Revit Benchmarks made by Pugetsystems.
-Again, in Single-Threaded Workloads a High-Core Clock (IPC) wins, in multi-threaded workloads such as Rendering, more Cores win.
+Here are some Revit Benchmarks.
+Again, in Single-Threaded Workloads, a CPU with a high Core-Clock (IPC) wins, in multi-threaded workloads such as Rendering, more Cores win.

 Performance relative to an i7 7700K that has 4,5GHz Boost Clock, 4 Cores, 8 Threads

-The 3D Performance Benchmarks too have high-clocking CPUs at the top of the ranking:
+The 3D Performance Benchmarks have high-clocking CPUs at the top of the ranking too:

 And one last CPU Benchmark for Solidworks, confirming what we have already seen:

-Turbo Boost and IPC are so important because many tasks cannot be parallelized.
+CPU Core Clocks and IPC (Instructions per Cycle) are so important because many tasks cannot be parallelized.

 It looks a bit like this:

-We have 5 different Objects and would think that having a CPU with (in this case) 5 Cores would speed up the thickening of the House Wall Extrusion, because every core can work on one object, right?
+We have 5 different Objects and would think that having a CPU with, say, 5 Cores would speed up the thickening of the House Wall Extrusion, because every core can work on one object, right?

-It would, but unfortunately, because the Objects dependent on each other as they are in a hierarchical chain, the CPU will have to start stepping through from the topmost Hierarchical Element first and then move towards the deeper Elements of the hierarchy.
+It would, but unfortunately, because the Objects depend on each other as they are in a hierarchical chain, a single CPU Core will have to step through this chain from the topmost hierarchical element first and then move towards the deeper Elements of the hierarchy – one by one.

 There is no way the “screw Booleans” can already be calculated before the Edge Bevel has been finished processing and so on.
 Because of dependencies.

-A single CPU-Core will have to work through the entire hierarchy chain by itself.
+A single CPU-Core will have to work through the entire hierarchical chain by itself.

-And this is an example which is quite simple, made for easy understanding.
+And this is an example that is quite simple, made for easy understanding.
 What usually goes on inside a CAD Software is much more complex.

-Here are the currently highest clocking CPUs which will bring the most performance to your active work:
+Here are our CPU recommendations that will bring the most performance to your active work in CAD:

 These are all high-clocking CPUs that will give you a smooth working experience within your CAD Application.